Football in Germany

 Football is the most popular sport in Germany with 57% of the population declaring interest in watching it.
-The German Football Association (Deutscher Fußball-Bund or DFB) is the sport's national governing body, with 6.6 million members (roughly eight percent of the population) organized in over 31,000 football clubs.
-There is a league system, with the Bundesliga, 2.
-Bundesliga and 3.
-Liga on top.
+The German Football Association (Deutscher Fußball-Bund or DFB) is the sport's national governing body, with 6.6 million members (roughly eight percent of the population) organized in over 23,713 football clubs.

+There is a league system, with the Bundesliga (men, women) and 2.
+Bundesliga (men, women) on top.
 The winner of the Bundesliga is crowned the German football champion.
-Additionally, there are domestic cup competitions, most notably the DFB-Pokal (German Cup) and DFL-Supercup (German Supercup).
+Additionally, there are domestic cup competitions, most notably the DFB-Pokal (men, women) and Supercup (men, women).

-The Germany national football team has won four FIFA World Cups (1954, 1974, 1990, 2014), being the joint-second most successful nation (shared with Italy) in the tournament only surpassed by Brazil.
+The Germany men's national football team has won four FIFA World Cups (1954, 1974, 1990, 2014), being the joint-second most successful nation (shared with Italy) in the tournament only surpassed by Brazil.
 It also holds three UEFA European Championships (1972, 1980, 1996), behind only Spain, and won the FIFA Confederations Cup in 2017.

 The Germany women's national football team has won two FIFA Women's World Cups (2003, 2007) and a record eight UEFA European Women's Championships (1989, 1991, 1995, 1997, 2001, 2005, 2009, 2013), as well as a gold medal in the Summer Olympics in 2016.

 Germany was the first nation to win both the men's and women's World Cup.

-No country has more combined men's and women's World Cup championships, and only the United States has won more combined men's and women's regional/continental championships (United States 17 in CONCACAF, Germany 11 in UEFA).
-Germany was the host of the FIFA World Cup in 1974 (which was during the period they were known as West Germany), of which they were victorious, and 2006, the UEFA European Championship in 1988 and 2024, and the now-discontinued FIFA Confederations Cup in 2005.
+(West) Germany hosted of men's FIFA World Cup in 1974 and 2006, the UEFA European Championship in 1988 and 2024 and the FIFA Confederations Cup in 2005.
 They also hosted the 1989, 1995 and 2001 editions of the UEFA European Women's Championship, as well as the 2011 FIFA Women's World Cup.

-The women's league system has the Frauen-Bundesliga, 2.
-Frauen-Bundesliga, and Frauen-Regionalliga.
-The DFB-Pokal Frauen is the main national cup competition.

 History

-Introduction to German football
+Introduction to football

-The first football match arguably took place in Braunschweig in 1874.
+The earliest record men's football match took place in Braunschweig in 1874.
 Two schoolteachers, August Hermann and Konrad Koch, initiated the first match after Hermann had obtained a round football from England.
 In 1875, Koch published the first German version of the rules of football, although Koch's version of the game still closely resembled Rugby football.

-First football clubs
+Early clubs and associations

 The Dresden English Football Club is considered the first modern football club in Germany and probably the first in continental Europe.
 It was founded in 1874 by Englishmen living and working around Dresden.
 In the following 20 years the game achieved a growing popularity.
 Football clubs were founded in Berlin, Hamburg and Stuttgart.